2013 Chennai Super Kings season: Pre-season player signings

 Before the auction, coach Stephen Fleming hinted that the team is looking to boost the local bowling option and also the pace department.
 At the auction, the Super Kings did not bid for a single batsman.
-They picked up five bowlers instead, which Gurunath Meiyappan, who was part of the Super Kings auction team, said was their sole objective.
+They picked up five bowlers instead, which Gurunath Meiyappan, who was part of the Super Kings auction side, said was their sole objective.

 Dirk Nannes was their first buy, but their most surprising purchase was South Africa's bowling allrounder Chris Morris for $625,000.
 Soon after getting Morris, the Super Kings went after the Sri Lankan spinner Sachithra Senanayake too, but lost him to Kolkata Knight Riders.
-Towards the end of the auction they picked up Australian seamer Ben Laughlin, Sri Lankan spinner Akila Dananjaya and the towering West Indian quick Jason Holder, all at their respective base prices.
+Towards the end of the auction they picked up Australian seamer Ben Laughlin, Sri Lankan spinner Akila Dananjaya and the West Indian quick Jason Holder, all at their respective base prices.

 Post-auction, CSK first signed up the Indian U-19 all-rounder Baba Aparajith and also uncapped Tamil Nadu player Vijay Shankar.
-In a continuation of their auction strategy, Chennai Super Kings beefed up their bowling department further by signing five Indian uncapped bowlers.
+In a continuation of their auction strategy, Chennai Super Kings signed five Indian uncapped bowlers.
 The bowlers signed-up were UP duo of Imtiyaz Ahmed and Ankit Rajpoot, Haryana quick Mohit Sharma, Karnataka pacer Ronit More and Tamil Nadu left-arm spinner R Karthikeyan.